-Since the elderly care service in Hong Kong is not good, a lot of people would rather let their aged parents stay with them or stay alone.
+Since elderly care centres may not provide the best service, a lot of people would rather let their aged parents stay with them or stay alone.
 In that case, especially when there are only the elderly in the house for most of the day, people tend to opt for hiring a full-time, live-in domestic worker.
 However, a lot of complications can arise from this!

 Hiring a domestic helper to take care of the elderly is a tricky one.
 Some domestic helpers might like it because it’s a relatively easier, and physically less demanding task, on the other hand, some might dislike it because they are seldom able to develop a bond with the elderly, and the elderly tend to treat the domestic helpers like servants.
 Also, you will most likely only be able to pick from Indonesian domestic workers, because they are trained in Cantonese.
 Even so, if your elderly might need someone to accompany him/her in the toilet and while taking bath, you need to ask the domestic helper whether it is fine with her, because due to religious restrictions, some domestic helpers might not be willing to do it.